Epilepsy, ADHD and DCD (dyspraxia)

 As well as being seen in people with epilepsy, there may also be an overlap between DCD and people with ADHD, learning difficulties, dyslexia and autism.

-Some research also suggests that children with the common epilepsy syndrome SeLECTS may be much more likely to have DCD than children without that syndrome.
+Some research also suggests that children with self-limited epilepsy with centrotemporal spikes (SeLECTS) may be more likely to have DCD than children without SeLECTS.
+However, more research is needed to find out why some children with SeLECTS also have DCD.

 Find out about treatment and support of co-occurring conditions with epilepsy.

-Last updated December 2023.
+Last updated January 2025.

 Find out about common co-occurring conditions